 Career Exploring and Planning and The Job Search Process are each 2-credit hours and are offered in the fall, spring, and summer as full and mid-semester courses.
 Both courses are offered online and as distance education web courses.

-Career Exploring/Planning is listed in the Schedule of Courses.
 This class is designed for undergraduate students who have not firmly committed to a major or a career.
 Students will explore: skills, interests, and values clarification; decision making; career resources on campus; employment outlook; and career options.
-Half or full semester.

 This class deals with the job search as related to the college major and career.
 Practical and proven strategies and exercises for establishing and succeeding in careers are emphasized.
 Skills and interest assessments are part of the course.
 Guidelines for successful job searches including researching prospective employers, resume and cover letter writing, effective interview techniques and procedures, as well as career development issues are covered.
 Critical thinking skills and internet research related to careers are also developed.

 Career Services is currently redesigning these career courses to better support the objectives of our Greater Than a 4-Year Plan: Plan It, Build It, Work It, Live It approach to career readiness.

 Four one-hour courses will cover the progressive steps of your career plan from your freshmen year until graduation.